Cabinet reshuffle: 4 backbenchers promoted, lawyer Edwin Tong to be Senior Minister of State for Law and Health

 Mr Tong, a Senior Counsel, will leave law firm Allen & Gledhill where he heads its litigation and dispute resolution department, as well as its restructuring and insolvency practice.

 Meanwhile, Chua Chu Kang GRC MP Zaqy Mohamad, a 2006 General Election alumnus, will be Minister of State for National Development and Manpower.

 The Ernst and Young partner is serving notice and will begin work at his two ministries on May 1, he told The Straits Times.

 Two politicians from the Class of 2015 have been made senior parliamentary secretaries.

 Ms Sun Xueling, chief executive of Business China, a non-profit organisation promoting bilingualism and biculturalism, will join the Home Affairs and National Development ministries.
-She is an MP for Pasir Ris-Punggol GRC.

 Jurong GRC MP and oncologist Tan Wu Meng will join the Ministry of Foreign Affairs as well as the Ministry of Trade and Industry.

-In a statement announcing changes to his Cabinet on Tuesday (April 24), Prime Minister Lee Hsien Loong also detailed new portfolios for seven existing officeholders.
+In a statement announcing changes to his Cabinet on Tuesday (April 24), Prime Minister Lee Hsien Loong also detailed new portfolios for seven existing office-holders.

 Among the senior ministers of state, Mr Heng Chee How will move from the Prime Minister's Office to the Ministry of Defence, while Ms Sim Ann will take on the Communications and Information porfolio, continue in the Ministry of Community, Culture and Youth and relinquish her appointment in MTI.